linkerd/website/linkerd.io/content/1/features/transparent-proxying.md

   parent = "features"
 +++

-If you're running in Kubnernetes, you can use the [linkerd-inject](https://github.com/linkerd/linkerd-inject) utility to transparently proxy requests through a [Daemonset Linkerd](https://github.com/linkerd/linkerd-examples/blob/master/k8s-daemonset/k8s/linkerd.yml).
+If you're running in Kubernetes, you can use the [linkerd-inject](https://github.com/linkerd/linkerd-inject) utility to transparently proxy requests through a [Daemonset Linkerd](https://github.com/linkerd/linkerd-examples/blob/master/k8s-daemonset/k8s/linkerd.yml).